jitanshu/volopay-test-app/README.md

 User can also search for their favourite gifs and scroll with the search keyword.

 # WHAT TO DO:
-1. Take the clone from 'master' branch
+1. Take the clone from 'master' branch by running this command -> git clone https://github.com/jitanshu/volopay-test-app.git -b master
 2. Run 'yarn install'
 3. Run the app either from command line or from android studio or xcode.